caiocvelasco/project04-docker-dbt-DuckDB-from-postgres-to-s3-parquet-scd-type2/README.md

 * dbt (Data Build Tool) is a development environment that enables data analysts and engineers to transform data in their warehouse more effectively.
 * Once dbt is installed and configured, you can use it to build your dbt models, which are SQL scripts that will be materialized in your data warehouse of choice.
 * Go to the `dbt_1_ingestion/` folder and follow the README in there.

+## Partitioning Strategy

+* Partitioning Parquet files in an S3 bucket is a common technique to optimize query performance and manage large datasets.
+When you partition a dataset, you split it into smaller, more manageable pieces based on the values of certain columns (e.g., date).
+This makes it easier to query specific subsets of the data without scanning the entire dataset.

+* The idea here is to partition by date, i.e., by year, month, and day.

+The S3 Bucket hierarchical folder structure to reflect this strategy will look like the following:
+* s3://your-bucket/data/
+  * year=2024/
+    * month=07/
+      * day=29/
+        * file1.parquet
+        * file2.parquet